 Thank you all for your patience and support throughout this pandemic.
 We have decided to keep the original 3rd weekend of April, postponed the DTR DUNES 100 Endurance Challenge to April 23, 2022.
 (All Distances)

 The 8th annual DTR Endurance Challenge and Dunes 100 are combining forces to bring you an adventurous weekend in the grueling trails of Jonathan Dickinson State Park.
 “The Real Florida”.

-Tackle the trails of an imperial eco-system of natural rolling sand dunes with beautiful views of the scrubs and the Florida intercostal on April 27 and 28, 2019.
+Tackle the trails of an imperial eco-system of natural rolling sand dunes with beautiful views of the scrubs and the Florida inter-coastal on April 25 and 26, 2020.

 The name Dunes 100 is inspired by the last imperial eco-system, The Scrubs with its endless rolling white sugar sand.
 This course will take you on a journey from Pine Flatwoods to the scrubs where you will go face to face with the infamous “Dunes of Heaven” and Dunes of Hell”.